Atomix (video game): Reception

 Atomix received warm reactions from reviewers.
 They stated that it was highly enjoyable and addictive despite its high difficulty level.
 Reviewers also pointed out the possible educational application of the game.

 However, certain reviewers criticized the game for its repetitiveness and stated that it lacked replayability.
 Some reviewers also wrote about the game's unoriginality, noting similarities to earlier games, Xor and Leonardo.

 Graphics were generally considered adequate, though not spectacular; Zzap!64 called them "a bit dull and repetitive" and "simplistic, but slick and effective", while CU Amiga remarked that despite their simplicity, they "create a nice, tidy display".
 The soundtrack was found enjoyable, though the Commodore Format reviewer considered it annoyingly repetitive.

 Atomix has been the subject of scientific research in computational complexity theory.
-Like Sokoban, when generalized to puzzles of arbitrary sizes, the problem of determining whether an Atomix puzzle has a solution is PSPACE-complete.
+When generalized to puzzles of arbitrary sizes, the problem of determining whether an Atomix puzzle has a solution is PSPACE-complete.
 Some heuristic approaches have been considered.